 Location, Location, Location – Take Advantage! : When professionals search for a service provider, chances are they look for someone close to home, and they can do this by entering their company’s ZIP code into the appropriate field when searching for companies.
 LinkedIn gives you the ability to add up to five different locations for your company, so if you have multiple locations, make sure you utilize this function so that locations in your biggest porential markets are represented for maximum exposure.

-Be Social: Allowing Companies to publish status updates in the LinkedIn news feed of their followers is one of the new LinkedIn features to leverage in 2012.
+Be Social: Allowing Companies to publish status updates.
 There is no EdgeRank on LinkedIn, so rest assured that all of your followers will see all of your updates.
 Be cognizant of the professional demographic that is LinkedIn, and only share “shareable” information that appeals to them – and hopefully has them engaging with to spread the word about your company through the networks of your followers.

 There is obviously more that you can do with your page, primarily by establishing robust Products and Services pages.
 But the above tips should help get your company’s presence on LinkedIn Companies (pun intended) off to a good start.

 What other tips would you add?